-Learning Objectives

-By the end of this course, students should be able to demonstrate the following:

-- An appreciation of landscape architecture as an environmental communication medium; - An understanding and working knowledge of environmental communication theories, methods, and practices relative to landscape architecture; - The ability to situate landscape architecture projects relative to communication principles within the greater cultural discourse; - The ability to creatively synthesize layered environmental information into design projects; - The ability to clearly articulate environmental communication theory through effective graphic and written narrative; - A proficiency in communicating remotely in a professional setting, including project organization, file preparation, and final submission of a quality intellectually rigorous paper; - An ability to balance the demands of a rigorous course while simultaneously enjoying the learning process; specifically, have fun.
+Learning Objectives By the end of this course, students should be able to demonstrate the following: - An appreciation of landscape architecture as an environmental communication medium; - An understanding and working knowledge of environmental communication theories, methods, and practices relative to landscape architecture; - The ability to situate landscape architecture projects relative to communication principles within the greater cultural discourse; - The ability to creatively synthesize layered environmental information into design projects; - The ability to clearly articulate environmental communication theory through effective graphic and written narrative; - A proficiency in communicating in a professional setting, including project organization, file preparation, and final submission of a quality intellectually rigorous paper; - An ability to balance the demands of a rigorous course while simultaneously enjoying the learning process; specifically, have fun.

-Fall 2020 Student Course Testimonials:

-DBB's environmental communication course was a practice and an experiment of communication in of itself.
-This class was not a lecture - but an open dialogue that will keep you on your toes and engaged.
-The content of the class gave me the vocabulary to break down and analyze what is really going on when someone creates a drawing, gives a presentation, or simply expresses a thought.
-DBB's environmental communication class pushed me further along to find my professional identity in the landscape architecture world.
-This type of engagement and critical thinking may be uncomfortable to some people, but if it is, then it is probably exactly what you need.

--Will Bonner, MLA 2022

-The class definition for communication was along the lines of, "communication is the basis forour environmental reality".
-This statement really cements how I now approach design thinking and design representation.
-Design becomes a sort of storytelling and we choose how the story plays out through visuals and presentation.
-Everything that goes into a design proposal informs how it will be received and understood by an audience.
-David's class has given me the ability to understand the "why" behind much of the design work I do.
-I often ask myself how my studio deliverables can best communicate my intended design direction.
-I think it is important to take a step back and consider the role that each element plays within the design as a whole.

--Evan Kwiecien, BLA 2024

-Class Format
+Course Content Schedule (subject to change) Week 1: Intro to the course; communication theory 101 vocabulary, personal narratives Guest: NA Week 2: Semiotic Communication Tradition (Signs and Symbols) Guest: NA Week 3: Spatial Narratives Guest: TBD Week 4: Landscape Futures Guests: Mathew Battles and Sands Fish, Harvard Meta Lab/MIT Week 5: Humor and Art in Design Guest: Claude Cormier via YouTube Week 6: Publications for Public Design Guest: Meg Studer, Siteations, Chicago, IL Week 7: Design Communication for Community Engagement Guest: Erin Kelly, PLA, University of Detroit, Mercy Week 8: TBD: Students Choice Week 9: TBD: Students Choice Week 10: Breakfast of Communication Champions

-This class can be characterized as a seminar and is organized around weekly readings, workshops, class discussions, presentations, and guest lectures.

-Class meets twice a week on Tuesdays and Thursdays from 10:00am to 11:20am.
-Classes will typically be structured around three modules:

-Reading discussion: drawing out principles, themes, and questions from the readings

-Workshop: in-class work to further students' critical and analytical skills, including verbal and graphic analysis of environmental communication projects.
+Class Format This class can be characterized as a seminar and is organized around weekly readings, workshops, class discussions, presentations, and guest lectures.
+Class meets twice a week on Tuesdays and Thursdays from 8:30am to 9:50am.
+Classes will typically be structured around three modules: Reading discussion: drawing out principles, themes, and questions from the readings Workshop: in-class work to further students' critical and analytical skills, including verbal and graphic analysis of environmental communication projects.
 Lecture and case study: clarifying and synthesizing principles and ideas as they related to landscape architecture practice.
 Students are required to read selected readings and prepare questions before class to ensure productive discussion.
 Optional readings are highly encouraged.
-The class will generally follow a regular schedule as follows:

-- Tuesdays: DBB lecture and/or workshop and group discussion

-- Thursdays: guest lecture and discussion

-Weekly assignments to be uploaded by start of class on Thursday.

-Course work will be posted before the start of class on Thursday before the week it is due.
+The class will generally follow a regular schedule as follows: - Tuesdays: Lecture and/or workshop -Thursdays: Discussion Weekly assignments to be uploaded by start of class on Thursdays.
+Course work will be posted before the start of class on the Thursday before the week it is due.
 Please refer to Canvas for weekly agenda, readings, and assignments.
 Guest lecturers will be scheduled as their professional calenders permit.
 That said, the class content schedule will surely change.

-Requirements

-1. Attendance to all online lectures and discussion sessions.
+Requirements 1.
+Attendance to all lectures and discussion sessions.